apengstrom/skip-wordpress-org/README.md

 This function filters the request args, to essentially do the same.
 It is a stopgap measure since we realized that wp_remote_post functions do not get affected by the above function that operates on the pre_http_request hook.

+### add_admin_warning
+The warning function is strictly to provide a user-friendly UI response if a request is blocked in the WordPress Administrator / backend.